We're an affiliate

 You should make every effort to be consistent and train with lots of practice for the best results.
 Repeat where necessary and do not hesitate to stop and start over again where need be.

-Watch the video below from Zak George (professional dog trainer), to get a visual outlook of how he trains a Pembroke Welsh Corgi to come when called.
+Watch this video by Zak George (professional dog trainer), to get a visual outlook of how he trains a Pembroke Welsh Corgi to come when called.

 What Do You Do When Your Dog Won’t Come?